Codecademy/docs/CONTRIBUTING.md

 - Before making a PR, make sure you pushed your changes from a branch other than `main`.
 - Name the new branch after the changes being pushed to the PR.
 - Keep your PRs byte-sized.
 No more than 3 new entries per PR!
-And no more than 3 PRs open at a time!
+And do not have more than 3 PRs open in a two week period!
 - All contributors must sign the [Contributor License Agreement (CLA)](<[url](https://cla-assistant.io/Codecademy/docs)>) when contributing for the first time.
 - All required [status checks](https://docs.github.com/en/github/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) are expected to pass in each PR.
 - PRs will be marked as **invalid** if there is no consistent activity within a **2-week period** on the contributor's part and content does not meet or pass standard formatting, quality, and plagiarism checks.